dotnet/docs-tools/cleanrepo/README.md

 ## Usage

+If you're building the app yourself, it's easiest to set the configuration settings in the `appsettings.json` file.
+You can also set some or all of the configuration settings in the command line, for example, "CleanRepo.exe /Options:DocFxDirectory c:\path\to\docs\repo".

+The settings are described in the next section.

 | Config setting | Description |
 | - | - |
 | FindOrphanedArticles | Find orphaned .md articles. |